REVISION:Reflective Intent Mining and Online Reasoning Auxiliary for E-commerce Visual Search System Optimization: Experiments

-\paragraph{\textbf{REVISION-R1 Evaluation}} We manually select 8,000 samples from the newly updated query data as the test set.
-The corresponding ground truth is obtained during the offline stage, represented as a reasoning process centered on the query and products, along with tool indices in the form of labels such as (1), (3).
-Model performance is evaluated along two key dimensions: First, \textbf{thinking content accuracy.} We combine Qwen evaluation metric with natural language generation metrics (CIDEr, BLEU-4, METEOR, and ROUGE) to assess the validity of the reasoning content and its alignment with the ground truth.
-Second, \textbf{answer accuracy}, which is further divided into two aspects: (1) Whether the predicted tool selection matches exactly or partially.
-(2) Whether the sequence of tool usage matches the ground truth.
-For baseline comparison, we select GPT-4o~\cite{gpt4o}, Seed-1.5VL~\cite{seedvl}, and Gemini 2.5 Pro\cite{gemini}, all evaluated using the same set of prompts.
+\paragraph{\textbf{REVISION-R1 Evaluation}} We designate the aforementioned annotated data as the test set, with ground truth from the offline stage comprising a reasoning process and tool indices in the form of labels such as (1), (3).
+To measure the effectiveness of online intent capture, model performance is evaluated along two key dimensions: First, \textbf{thinking content accuracy} (reasoning quality), assessed via LLM-as-a-judge (Qwen3) and natural language generation metrics (CIDEr\cite{cider}, BLEU-4\cite{belu}, METEOR\cite{meteor}, and ROUGE\cite{rouge}, standard text similarity metrics) to assess the validity of the reasoning content and its alignment with human-corrected ground truth.
+Second, \textbf{answer accuracy} (tool-calling correctness), which is further divided into two aspects: (1) exact/partial tool selection match, and (2) tool sequence order match.} For baseline comparison, we select GPT-4o~\cite{gpt4o}, Seed-1.5VL~\cite{seedvl}, and Gemini 2.5 Pro\cite{gemini}, using the same set of prompts.
 As shown in Table~\ref{tab:benchmark}, our REVISION-R1 significantly outperforms other models and demonstrates that both the SFT and RL training stages are indispensable.
 In the thinking content evaluation, REVISION-R1 outperforms OmniSearch~\cite{omnisearch} by \textbf{13.6\%} on the Qwen3 metric.
-In the answer accuracy evaluation, REVISION-R1 achieves \textbf{16.4\%} and \textbf{18.7\%} higher tool matching and order matching rates, respectively, compared with OmniSearch, which is a GPT-4V–based adaptive retrieval planning agent. \paragraph{\textbf{Online A/B Test}}
+In the answer accuracy evaluation, REVISION-R1 achieves \textbf{16.4\%} and \textbf{18.7\%} higher tool matching and order matching rates, respectively, compared with OmniSearch, which is a GPT-4V–based adaptive retrieval planning agent.